Tommy Robinson UK rally “draws 3 MILLION”, Trump Launches Investigation of Left - SF633

 I want to dedicate this next one to an absolute piece of shit of a human being.

-Oh shit.
+Oh, shit.

 So I was kind of reluctant even to play that.

-But you know, there's something familiar about that to me, like the kind of person I was when I was in my 20s and uh an agitator and an agent provocateur.
+But you know, there's something familiar about that to me, like the kind of person I was when I was in my 20s and an agitator and an agent provocateur.

-And I wonder this, I wonder if in part Charlie Kirk taking his turning point talks to public places in order to literally create debate and to have conversations not with people who automatically agree with you,
+I wonder if, in part, Charlie Kirk taking his turning point talks to public places in order to literally create debate and to have conversations not with people who automatically agree with you, but people who vehemently disagree with you and oppose you, has in a sense created, has contributed to a heightening sense of tension.

-the solution is to have conversations with people that disagree with you to not objectify, remember what I said earlier that Charlie Kirk has become an object of both the left and right, to not objectify your opponents because see the temptation after that.
+Remember what I said earlier that Charlie Kirk has become an object of both the left and right, to not objectify your opponents.

-Imagine if you're a person who really loves Charlie Kirk or knew Charlie Kirk or have a bunch of things in common with Charlie Kirk or saw Charlie as somebody who was speaking for you and articulating things for you, a bit of a champion of your views, and look at some of the things that people I really love and admire and respect, like JD Vance and um Robert Kennedy in particular, have said about Charlie, and of course I'm like really impacted by my own personal um personal connection to Charlie Kirk.
+Imagine if you're a person who really loves Charlie Kirk or knew Charlie Kirk or have a bunch of things in common with Charlie Kirk or saw Charlie as someone who was speaking for you and articulating things for you or a bit of a champion of your views.

 So I've like a sort of a personal reaction to it, of course, which is a very low note in this vast symphony of incredible reactions.